 On the way to San Francisco, we had a chance to talk about lots of stuff, listen to good music, and enjoy the coast.
 We stopped at Hearst Castle, which was an odd but interesting place, and of course, took pics in Big Sur together.

-After a few days with our friends in San Fran, which was a fun adventure on its own, we headed to Yosemite.
+After a hanging out with our friends in San Fran, which was a fun adventure on its own, we headed to Yosemite.
 It’s worth mentioning that we didn’t have internet access or e-mail while we were traveling.
 It was just us and the road.
 (Side note, try it some time.
 Turn your phone off, put it in a bag in the trunk, put your favorite music on, and enjoy the ride).
 I’d checked the weather before we left and the forecast was perfect.
 60’s and 70’s during the day, and 40’s at night.
 Dad had rented us a cabin in the park and after getting a good night’s rest, we woke up our first morning to this:

 We spent the day hiking and eventually made our way up the Mist Trail to Vernal Falls.
 However, much to my happiness, and our shared hysterical laughter, half way to the top, this happened:

 Another lens cap donated to the camera Gods.